75 Things You Should Never Do For Your Health

 "Most people don't get enough fiber, which has multiple anti-inflammatory mechanisms," says Dr. Gerald Davies.
 Women should get 25 grams per day and men 38 grams.
 Meanwhile, avoid any high-glycemic white carbs that have more sugar than fiber.

-Recommendation: Here are 43 High-Fiber Foods You Should Add to Your Diet.
+The Rx: Here are 43 High-Fiber Foods You Should Add to Your Diet.

 You Skimp on Water